Operation Maharat: Operation Maharat begins

 On 30 December 1971, while Campaign Z raged eastwards of Sala Phou Khoun, Communist forces attacked the road junction.
 Pathet Lao (PL) troops, with their allied Patriotic Neutralists, besieged the Royal Lao Army (RLA) artillery battery and its protective battalions of Forces Armées Neutralistes (FAN) volunteers.

 Having fought over this ground before in Operation Triangle, the RLA General Staff was familiar with the terrain as they began Operation Maharat (Operation King).
 In mid-January, they ordered their 11th Brigade to march northward along Route 13 from Vientiane.
 When the brigade reached the town of Vang Vieng, it was helicoptered the rest of the way to the road junction.
 They no sooner arrived than the Communists overran them on 21 January 1972.
 The Royalists and their FAN allies scattered into the wilderness, abandoning their four 105mm howitzers.

 The victorious Communists spread both north and south along Route 13.
-On the morning of 22 January 1972, they struck some 44 km south of the 7/13 junction at Moung Kassy, bombarding it with 122mm rockets.
+On the morning of 22 January 1972, they struck some 44 km south of the 7/13 junction at Moung Kassy, bombarding it with 122 mm rockets.
 On 31 January, Communist forces occupied Kiu Kacham, 67 km north of the intersection.